openbmc/openbmc/upstream-layers/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

       -  ``az://``: Fetches files from an Azure Storage account using HTTPS.

-      -  ``bzr://``: Fetches files from a Bazaar revision control repository.

       -  ``ccrc://``: Fetches files from a ClearCase repository.

-      -  ``cvs://``: Fetches files from a CVS revision control repository.

       -  ``file://``: Fetches files, which are usually files shipped with the Metadata, from the local machine.